 Workers that have been diagnosed with a repetitive stress injury must notify their employers within six months of the date of their last injury, so it’s important not to wait to file a claim.
 In order to obtain benefits, you must prove that your injury is work-related and that it is a serious condition.
 You will want to have medical evidence to support your claim, including a medical record of treatment, X-rays, MRIs, CT scans, or other diagnostic tests that support the diagnosis of a repetitive stress injury.

 Have you suffered a repetitive stress injury?
 If so, let us help.
 The experienced attorneys at Armstrong & Vaught, P.L.C. will work tirelessly to obtain the workers’ compensation benefits you are entitled to for your injuries.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.